 - Locate Corsair Utility Engine in Control Panel or Settings and click on Uninstall.

 After the tool has been uninstalled, it would be nice if you were able to download and install the same version of the tool again.
-Older versions of the CUE tool can be difficult to find on your own but here is a forum post where you should be able to see the past CUE versions so feel free to pick the one you had installed and install it again on your PC by running the file you just downloaded and following the instructions on-screen.
+Older versions of the CUE tool can be difficult to find on your own but here is a forum post where you should be able to see the past CUE versions so feel free to pick the one you had installed and installed it again on your PC by running the file you just downloaded and following the instructions on-screen.

 - Once you have installed the same version you had before, you will probably encounter the same issue you had before.
 If that is not the case, you can abort the process right here, especially if you don’t want to update the tool itself.

-- Navigate to the following link and scroll down the page until you find the Corsair Utility Engine Software entry on the list matching the hardware you posess and click the black download button next to it.
+- Navigate to the following link and scroll down the page until you find the Corsair Utility Engine Software entry on the list matching the hardware you possess and click the black download button next to it.

 - Install this version over the one you have installed which should also fix the “No Corsair Utility Engine v.x.x.xx .msi file” error.